platinumazure/eslint-plugin-qunit/README.md

 ### two

 This configuration includes rules which are useful for avoiding runtime errors or unexpected behavior in QUnit 2.0.

+You can use this configuration by extending from `"plugin:qunit/two"` in your configuration file.

 Rules included in `qunit/two` configuration: